smithau/yelp/README.md

 - A Local Server should be running

 ## From Postman
-Run a GET request with the URL and the correct Bearer token: http://localhost:8080/api/YelpController/getReviews/{BearerToken}
+Run a GET request with this URL using the correct Bearer token: http://localhost:8080/api/YelpController/getReviews/{BearerToken}